-Later in this chapter, a basic test procedure to check connectivity for a controller Ethernet interface is provided.
+Section 10.9 provides a basic test procedure to check connectivity for a controller Ethernet interface.

 10.6.1 IP Setup (MM->6->5)

 The IP Setup menu configures the IP (Internet Protocol) ports implemented through the controller's Ethernet interface.
 The IP settings are used to identify an ATC residing on a TCP/IP network like the Station ID is used to identify a controller residing on a serial data link.